 The Author Supports Dunham

 Dunham was a researcher and a dancer.
-This combination was unique (lines 23-27).
+This combination was unique (third sentence of the second paragraph).
 As you surely know, dance is a practical skill – it requires training and practice.
 The author implies that to understand dance, you must be able to do it.
 Dunham’s background in both research and dance thus gave her the ability to study Caribbean dances and their African origins.

 Dunham Was Unique

-I mentioned lines 23-27.
+I mentioned in the third sentence of the second paragraph.
 They are particularly notable since they suggest that Dunham was the only person trained in both dance and social science – no one else was qualified to study the dances the way that she did.

 Paragraphs 1-4 talk about the results of Dunham’s work.
 Her achievements were very impressive for a researcher.
 Normally researchers study things, but they do not do things.
 Dunham did many things.
 The first paragraph shows that she introduced a completely new technique to North America and Europe.
 The next time you watch a music video, see if you notice one of the dancers moving one part of their body in isolation.
 It would seem that’s thanks to Dunham!